Amritmatti/Amritmatti/README.md

 This is the place where I opensource stuff and break things 🤣

 * 🔭  I’m currently working on something cool 😉.
-* 🌱  I’m currently learning/working as DevOps Engineer.
+* 🌱  I’m currently working as Senior DevOps Engineer.
 * 💬  Ask me about anything related to Bash/Docker/AWS/Swarm/Kubernetes/Linux.
 * 👨‍💻  Read more about my projects at devopstechy.online
 * ⚡  Fun fact: I ❤️ 🐶s